Perturbing Isoradial Triangulations: Introduction

 These three operators can be defined for any {polyhedral graph} $\uG$.
 The {weak} Delaunay condition on $\uG$ ensures that the three operators are positive semi-definite.
+If $\uG$ is isoradial (with common circumradius $R>0$) then the operators $\Delta$, $\Deltaconf$ and $R^2\mathcal{D}$ all coincide, and agree with the \textbf{critical Laplacian} $\Delta_\mathrm{cr}$ considered in \cite{Kenyon2002} and defined by

-Note that if $\uG$ is isoradial, then $\Delta$, $\Deltaconf$ and $R^2\mathcal{D}$ (with $R$ the common circumradius) all coincide, and agree with the critical Laplacian considered in \cite{Kenyon2002}, where it is shown that the Green's function on $\uG$ (the inverse of the critical laplacian) can be written explicitely in terms of the graph local structure; furthermore, the log-determinant of the critical Laplacian can be computed as a finite sum of local contributions if in addition one assumes the graph is periodic.
+This coincidence occurs because $\theta_\mathrm{n}(\vec{\ue} \, ) = \theta_\mathrm{s}(\vec{\ue} \, ) = \theta (\ue)$ for any (oriented) edge $\vec{\ue}$ in the isoradial case.
+The Green's function $\Delta_\mathrm{cr}^{-1}$ of the {critical Laplacian} $\Delta_\mathrm{cr}$ (see section \ref{sLaplacians}) turns out to be accessible and can be written explicitly in terms of the graph's local structure; furthermore, the log-determinant of the critical Laplacian can be computed as a finite sum of local contributions if in addition one assumes the graph is periodic.